Exove/vvv-timber-site-template/README.md

 A VVV 2.x based Wordpress project template that includes an optimal structure for fast creation of a new site, `composer.json` with ACF Pro and Timber plugins included, and a Timber based theme (default, but any other theme can be used as well).

-The project boilerplate can be used for creation of multiple WP sites within one VVV VM.
+The project boilerplate can be used for creation of multiple WP sites (projects) within one VVV VM.
+This does NOT mean it is targeted at WP multisites creation.

 ## Why use this boilerplate?